Last updated on September 19th, 2022 at 12:48 pm

 My phone froze and stopped working.
 It started to rain, and I slipped, bruising my arm.
 I knocked over my coffee, spilling coffee on my desk and into an open drawer with important files.
 My printer jammed so hard that I had to take it apart to get the paper unstuck.
 My lunch order was wrong.
 A presentation I was working on crashed, and I lost an hour’s worth of work.
 It was at this point that my feelings of anger spilled over into tears.

-What I should have done after the accident is happily welcomed the fact that no one was seriously hurt and see that the incident was probably trying to tell me something about my life.
+What I should have done after the accident is happily welcomed the fact that no one was seriously hurt and saw that the incident was probably trying to tell me something about my life.
 Accident near misses is a sign that you need to slow down and be more fully present.
 I should have hailed to the heavens that everyone was alright and thanked the universe for being able to remain brave during a scary event.
 I’ve been feeling tired from all the activity happening in my life right now and to be honest; I haven’t taken time off to rest and recharge.

 Boom!
 There was my sign.

 When I wanted something more than being a media designer.
 I blessed these thoughts and I chose became excited about the idea of creating something more expansive in my life.
-I began to day-dream about all the ways I could empower women–not just in my country–but internationally as well.
-I decided to pray about it, offer up positive affirmations about my new dream, and I believed with a deep feeling that my answer would find me.
+I began to daydream about all the ways I could empower women–not just in my country–but internationally as well.
+I decided to pray about it, and offer up positive affirmations about my new dream, and I believed with a deep feeling that my answer would find me.

 And that’s precisely how positive-feeling affirmations work.